-The Decision, Risk and Management Sciences program supports scientific research directed at increasing the understanding and effectiveness of decision making by individuals, groups, organizations, and society.
-Disciplinary and interdisciplinary research, doctoral dissertation research improvement grants (DDRIGs), and conferences are funded in the areas of judgment and decision making; decision analysis and decision aids; risk analysis, perception, and communication; societal and public policy decision making; management science and organizational design.
+The Decision, Risk and Management Sciences program (DRMS) supports scientific research directed at increasing the understanding and effectiveness of decision making by individuals, groups, organizations, and society.
+DRMS supports research with solid foundations in theories and methods of the social and behavioral sciences.
+This social and behavioral research advances knowledge, addresses fundamental scientific and societal issues, and has strong broader impacts.
+DRMS funds disciplinary and interdisciplinary research, doctoral dissertation research improvement grants (DDRIGs), and conferences in the areas of judgment and decision making; decision analysis and decision aids; risk analysis, perception, and communication; societal and public policy decision making; management science and organizational design.
 The program also supports projects with severe urgency with regard to availability of, or access to, data, facilities or specialized equipment, including quick-response research on natural or anthropogenic disasters, or other unanticipated events (Rapid Response Research – RAPID).
 The program also supports proof-of-concept, high-risk, projects that are potentially transformational (Early Concept Grants for Exploratory Research – EAGER).
 For detailed information concerning these two types of grants, please review Chapter II.E of the NSF PAPPG.
 Funded research must be grounded in theory and generalizable.
 Purely algorithmic management science proposals should be submitted to the Operations Engineering (OE) Program rather than to DRMS.

 General Guidance concerning the DRMS Doctoral Dissertation Research Improvement Grants (DDRIGs) funding opportunity includes the following:

 - To assure that the proposal is appropriate for DRMS, the advisor of the doctoral student is strongly encouraged to contact one of the DRMS Program Directors by email prior to the preparation of the DDRIG proposal.